Schinzel-Giedion Midface Retraction syndrome (SGS)

 What is Schinzel-Giedion Midface Retraction syndrome?

-This rare disease is a congenital genetic condition.
+Schinzel-Giedion Midface Retraction syndrome is a rare congenital genetic condition.
 This neurodegenerative syndrome has a low life expectancy for individuals affected, and very few affected survive childhood.

 The most common cause of death is from respiratory or breathing problems.